-Bad to the Bone….
-Rethinking the Building Industry
+Bad to the Bone.
+Bone Structure Homes is Rethinking the Building Industry.

 I have always had a love for modern homes, the clean lines, open spaces and minimalist style.
 I have owned my home for 6 years now and have been very lucky, as the investment has been excellent.
 As I look towards the future, I think about developing the land into something more to my taste.
 In my neighborhood, the typical plan is to tear down and rebuild the property.
 The city has no design guidelines, so developers will replace a small 1200ft bungalow with a 4000sqft home to maximize revenue.
 That’s a large home, and the time it takes to tear down and rebuild would require me to move.
 So I started thinking, there has got to be a better and more efficient way.